Miezhiko/Amadeus/README.md

 Note
 ====

- - Do not block her
  - Only will work with server administrator permissions
+ - Doesn't like other bots
+ - Punish people for blocking her
+ - Cruel

 ## License